stuartmscott/Match/README.md

 1. Create a new function in the "expression.function" package which extends "Function"
 2. Compile and add to Match's classpath
 3. Call by name in your match files

+## Samples
+- Echo - a simple Java application with tests.
+The match file compiles and jars the code and tests, and then runs the tests.
+- HelloDroid - an Android Library and Application.
+The match file compiles the library and application, and then runs the tests.